Nanny Taxes in Arizona

 Household employers need to comply with tax, wage, and labor laws that affect nannies, in-home senior caregivers, and other household employees.
 While federal laws cover employers in all states, there are also state- and city-specific regulations that employers must follow.
-Here’s what you need to know about Arizona household employment.
+Here’s what you need to know about nanny taxes in Arizona.

-Household employees must be paid at least the highest of federal, state, or the applicable local minimum wage rate.
+Household employees must be paid at least the highest federal, state, or applicable local minimum wage rates.
 Arizona’s minimum wage rate is adjusted annually to reflect changes in the cost of living.
-The state’s current minimum wage is $12.15/hour.
+The state’s 2023 minimum wage is $13.85/hour.
 Arizona does not allow employers to pay subminimum wages to young workers or students.

 Household employees in Arizona are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
 Overtime compensation is not required for live-in employees.